-- Only identified: Displays one line with only created identified contacts.
+- Only identified: Displays one line with only created and identified contacts.

-- Only anonymous: Displays one line with only created visitors.
+- Only anonymous: Displays one line with only anonymous visitors.

-- All identified vs anonymous: displays 2 lines with created identified and visitors.
+- All identified vs anonymous: displays 2 lines with anonymous visitors and known contacts.

-- Top segments: Displays up to 6 lines with contacts added to the top 6 segments.
+- Top segments: Displays up to 6 lines representing the number of contacts added to the top 6 segments.
 If no such segment exists for the selected date range, the chart will not be displayed.

-- Top segments with Identified vs Anonymous: Displays up to 6 lines of the top 3 segments for the selected date range.
-Each segment will show 2 lines with identified and visitors.
+- Top segments with Identified vs Anonymous: Displays up to 6 lines representing the top 3 segments for the selected date range.
+Each segment will show 2 lines with anonymous visitors and known contacts.